 Expenses for Small Businesses

-In comparison uniforms, costumes in theatre, etc… It can only be used on the stage and is not considered usual everyday clothing [BIM 37910].
+In comparison uniforms, costumes in theatre, etc… can only be used on the stage and are not considered usual everyday clothing [BIM 37910].
 Proof from Ms. Daniels was that her work with Stringfellows was an integral part of her role.
-The costumes and dresses that she wore.
-Were not the type of clothing that would be suitable to wear outside the club.
+The costumes and dresses that she wore were not the type of clothing that would be suitable to wear outside the club.
 Her dresses were long, see-through, and skimpy.
-They decorated with sequins so that they dazzled under the lights.
+They were decorated with sequins so that they dazzled under the lights.